 “Where are the Pacinos?
 Where are the Hoffmans and the DeNiros?
 Where are the up and comers like the guys who made the edgy, grimy films of the 70s so great?”
 Such was the lament during an era when film goers had experienced a shift to a newer, softer and younger “model” that helped usher in the 1980s.

-The trend continued with an endless stream of children and adolescents: Leonardo DiCaprio, Andrew McCarthy, Meg Ryan, Natalie Portman, Scarlett Johansson, Tobey Maguire, Reese Witherspoon, Joseph Gordon-Levitt, Dakota Fanning and Jennifer Lawrence, to give just a small sampling.
+The trend continued with an endless stream of children and adolescents: Leonardo DiCaprio, Andrew McCarthy, Meg Ryan, Scarlett Johansson, Tobey Maguire, Reese Witherspoon, Brad Pitt, Johnny Depp, Joseph Gordon-Levitt, Dakota Fanning and Jennifer Lawrence, to give just a small sampling.
 “Kids”, many of whom started in television and, once proving themselves in that medium, were moved along the Hollywood conveyor belt and graduated to roles in feature films.
-Increasingly, this had become the process of development for the new American movie star.
+Increasingly, this, along with sketch comics (from such venues as Saturday Night Live) had become the process of development for the new American movie star.
 And so, with some exceptions, most notably foreign actors from English speaking countries (e.g. England and Australia), it continues.

 What happened?
 Certainly, there was no dearth of the swelling number of conservatory trained actors coming out of the increasingly popular and competitive degree programs in the United States.
 Yet many of this group seemed to be moving into an ever-expanding television market while the more “established”, if less formally trained younger actors kept graduating to the more rarefied air of film stardom.
 By the 1990s a seismic shift in the way Hollywood recruited their young had taken hold and the culture of men and women had now made way for the boys and the girls.